Khushibhansali/Interactive-Lab-Hub/Lab 4/README.md

 Following exploration and reflection from Part 1, complete the "looks like," "works like" and "acts like" prototypes for your design, reiterated below.

+For this part, we decided to make an entirely new project.
+It would look like a basketball court but in a fun, compact, and lightweight fashion.
+It would work with physical balls, hoops, sensors, and a court where balls thrown in baskets are rewarded with points or led colors in our case.
+It would act like an arcade game, a game of HORSE, and a knockout game.

 ### Part E (Optional)
 ### Servo Control with Joystick